narthur157/ai-control-system/README.md

 Go to `LightSpeedANN`.
 You will need to have the `train-set.csv` and `test-set.csv` files up to date from the previous process.

-If new training data, a new ANN, or `train` changed, you will want to delete the `weights.net` file.
+If new training data, a new ANN, or `train` changed, you will need to delete the `weights.net` file.

-Use `runTrain` to do training.
+Use `runTrain` (no arguments) to do training.
 This will compile `train` and then run tests with learning rates of `0.1` to `0.000000001` decreasing by factors of `10`, each for `1000` runs.
 A learning rate may be interrupted early by using Ctrl-c, which will save the weights file before quitting. `train` always saves its best results to `weights.net` as it gets them, and loads them when it starts.

 USING A NEURAL NET